-Our Bomb Warrior deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
+Our Bomb Warrior deck list guide features the best Darkmoon Faire deck list for Season 81 of Hearthstone (December 2020).
 Our Bomb Warrior guide also contains Mulligan advice, card combos and strategy tips.

 We decided to put together a Bomb Warrior guide for players who are excited to try out it out on the ladder.
 We’ve got a full deck list for you to peruse, as well as some general tips and strategy advice for you to consider whether you’re queuing for your first game or you’re a seasoned pro.